 Explaining to Joseph what had happened wasn't easy.
-They hadn't slept together (they were saving it for marriage); now she was pregnant.

-Joseph wasn't convinced by Mary's "God's the father" explanation; but he was a righteous, kind man, and did not want to expose her to public disgrace, to everyone knowing what she'd done with some mystery man.
-So he had in mind to quietly break up with her.
+The two of them were engaged, but they hadn't slept together (they were waiting until they were married); now she was pregnant.
+Joseph wasn't convinced by Mary's "God is the father" explanation; but he was a kind man, and did not want to expose her to the public disgrace that would come her way if people found out that she'd slept with another guy.
+So he had in mind to break off their engagement quietly.

-But after he had considered this, an angel of the Lord appeared to him in a dream and said, "Joseph, don't be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
+But after he had considered this, an angel of the Lord appeared to him in a dream and said, "Joseph, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.